sophAi/arch_2013/stories/cv_pdf.rst

 Data Visualization
 ~~~~~~~~~~~~~~~~~~

 Data visualization aims to communicate information clearly, efficiently, and interactively to common users using effective visual diagrams.
-Currently, I'm using `Numpy`_ and `Matplotlib`_ as the tools for data representation.
+Currently, I'm using `NumPy`_ and `Matplotlib`_ as the tools for data representation.
 In the future, web-based visualization technique such as HTML5 and JavaScript (ex: `D3.js`_) will be implemented.

 .. figure:: ../../arch_2013/files_2013/cv/D3_beta.png
    :width: 900